elasticsearch-dump/elasticsearch-dump/README.md

 }
 ```

-Notice that the data is flatten down to only 1 level.
+**Notice that the data is flattened to 1 level**.
 Object keys are used for headers and values as row data.
 This might not work with existing nested data formats, but that's the format that was chosen for `elasticdump`
 because of its simplicity.
 This detection is disabled by default, to enable use the `--csvHandleNestedData` flag